GUT-AI/gut-ai/components/README.md

 * User-friendly configurations (e.g. using `yaml` and `json`)
 * Anything else reduing the *cultural debt* or improving the DX

-### Component C1.4: Marketplace
+### Component C1.4: GUT-AI Marketplace

-__Description:__ Create a Marketplace for products (datasets, pretrained models) and services (Data Scientists, Data Engineers, Machine Learning Engineers and other Contractors).
+__Description:__ Create a dedicated Marketplace for products (datasets, pretrained models) and services (Data Scientists, Data Engineers, Machine Learning Engineers and other Contractors).

 __Aims:__ TODO